 Passive Infra-Red (PIR) sensors are used worldwide and are so popular to turn on lighting within an area when the sensors are activated by movement.
 This could also be useful to draw attention to a construction site which could indicate a possible theft in progress.

-There are many various types of motion sensors, so be ensured to check the options and find the best one for your construction site.
+There are many various types of motion sensors, so be ensured to check the options and find the best one for your CCTV construction site like dahua CCTV Cameras.

 Number Plate Recognition Cameras

-These cameras are designed specifically, but not only reading and storing the text from the vehicle’s number plate but will also store the captured image taken as the vehicle passes the camera.
+These cameras are designed specifically, not only to read and store the text from the vehicle’s number plate but will also to store the captured image taken as the vehicle passes the camera.

-When large amounts of traffic enter and exits a site, ANPR cameras would be useful for construction sites and logs can be provided of every vehicle.
+When large amounts of traffic enter and exit a site, ANPR CCTV cameras would be useful for construction sites and logs can be provided of every vehicle.

 The cameras can also be connected to an access barrier or gate.
 Once this camera is programmed, it can be set up to only give access to a construction site authorised vehicle.
 This could then be set up to immediately call security personnel if an unauthorised vehicle tries to access.
 These cameras also help the site to be continually monitored 24/7 and significantly decrease on-site crime.